The bitterness of poor quality remains long after the sweetness of low price is forgotten.

 - It is impossible to judge the crystalline quality of steel by simply holding a tool; One must actually use it hard and sharpen it a few times;

 At C&S Tools we provide reliable information, without smoke and mirrors, to help buyers make wise decisions.
 For free.
 We reveal who we are and what our experience is.
-We have used similar tools as a woodworking professional for many years, purchased the tools we carry with our own money (no gifts or freebies) and personally tested them to destruction, so we can share valid, useful opinions.
+We have used similar tools as a woodworking professional for many years, purchase and stock the tools we carry with our own money (no gifts or freebies) and personally tested them to destruction, so we can share valid, useful opinions.
 We will provide details and helpful guidance instead of the usual corporate silence or marketing department weasel words.

 The experiences and opinions of our customers recorded in our “Testimonials” page may be helpful.

 Make sure the retailer provides a valid guarantee, one that won’t cost you money to benefit from.
 More on that below.